-(A) Each nursing home shall have a kitchen and other food service facilities which are adequate for preparing and serving appetizing food for all residents.
+(A) Each nursing home shall have a kitchen and other food service facilities which are adequate for preparing and serving food for all residents.
 The nursing home shall develop and implement a policy addressing its method for accommodating religious, ethnic and cultural and personal preferences.

-(B) Each nursing home shall provide at least three nourishing, palatable, and appetizing meals daily to all residents at regular hours.
-The meals shall provide the dietary referenced intake of the "Food and Nutrition Board" of the "National Academy of Science."
-For scheduled meal services, there shall be at least a four-hour interval of time between the mid-point of the breakfast and the mid-point of the noon meal and between the mid-point of the noon and mid-point of the evening meal.
+(C) Each nursing home shall provide at least three nourishing, palatable, and appetizing meals daily to all residents at regular hours comparable to normal mealtimes in the community.
+The meals shall be varied and meet the nutritional needs of the residents and be capable of providing the dietary referenced intake of the "Food and Nutrition Board" of the "National Academy of Science."
+Food shall be prepared and served in a form that meets the resident's individual needs based on the assessment conducted pursuant to rule 3701-17-10 of the Administrative Code, the plan of care required by rule 3701-17-14 of the Administrative Code, allow for resident choice, and accommodate religious, ethnic, cultural and personal preferences.
 There shall be no more than sixteen hours between the evening meal and breakfast.
 Each nursing home shall offer a nourishing snack, consisting of a choice of beverages and a food item from a basic food group, after the evening meal.
 Food substitutes of similar nutritive value shall be offered to residents who refuse the food served and serving size may be adjusted according to resident preference.
 The nursing home shall accommodate a resident's preference or medical need to eat at different intervals.

-(C) A nursing home may provide any alternate format of meal service that otherwise meets the requirements of this rule, if the residents agree to participate in the meal service and the home:
+(D) A nursing home may provide any alternate format of meal service that otherwise meets the requirements of this rule, if the residents agree to participate in the meal service and the home:

 (2) Assists residents when necessary.

-(D) Each nursing home shall maintain at all times sufficient food supplies for residents.
+(E) Each nursing home shall maintain at all times sufficient food supplies for residents.
 The home shall maintain at least two days' supply of perishable food items and at least one week's supply of staple food items.
 The amount of such supplies shall be based on the number of meals that the nursing home provides and the nursing home's census.

 (G) Safe, fresh, and palatable drinking water shall be accessible for residents at all times.

-(H) .
-Complex therapeutic diets shall be:
+(H) All diets shall be:

-(2) Prepared and provided in accordance with the instructions of a dietitian pursuant to the verified diet order; and
+(2) Prepared and provided in accordance with the instructions of a dietitian pursuant to the diet order; and

 (I) The nursing home shall monitor each resident's nutritional intake and make adjustments in accordance with the resident's needs.
 Notification of any significant unplanned or undesired weight change shall be made to the resident's attending physician and the dietitian required by paragraph (K) of this rule.
 "Significant unplanned or undesired weight change" means a five per cent weight gain or loss over a one month period, a seven and one-half per cent or more weight gain or loss over a three month period, or a ten per cent or more weight gain or loss over a six month period.

-(2) Oversees the development and implementation of policies and procedures which assure that all meals are prepared and served as ordered and that food service personnel maintain sanitary conditions in procurement, storage, preparation, distribution and serving of food;
+(2) Oversees the development and implementation of policies and procedures which assure that all meals are prepared and served as ordered and that food service personnel maintain safe and sanitary conditions in procurement, storage, preparation, distribution and serving of food;